-1.2.
-This policy relates to the School Admissions Code 2014, School Admission Appeals Code 2012, the Equality Act 2010 (also see our Equalities Policy), Human Rights Act 1998 and the School Standards Framework Act 1998 and any regulations thereunder.
+- 1.2 This policy has due regard to

-1.3.
-All children whose statement of special educational needs or education health and care plan names the academy must be admitted (paragraph 1.6 of the School Admissions Code, December 2014).
-For information on our SEN local offer, visit the academy website.
+- the School Admissions Code 2014

-1.4.
-Where fewer applications are received than the number of places available for a relevant age group (normal age that pupils are admitted to the academy) then all applicants will be offered a place.
+- the School Admission Appeals Code 2012

-1.5.
-Where there are more applications than places for a relevant age group then the oversubscription criteria shall be used to determine which children are offered a place.
+- the Equality Act 2010

-2. How to apply
+- the Human Rights Act 1998

-2.1.
-If you are applying for a place during the normal admissions round (application to start at the academy in the age group when other children are normally admitted (see paragraphs 11.1, 11.2, 11.3 and 11.6 for exceptions)) then you should use the Common Application Form (CAF) provided by your home Local Authority (the Local Authority for the area in which you live).
-Not all Local Authorities refer to the application form as a CAF and many are now providing the option to apply online.
-You should check the application process for your home Local Authority.
-For the purposes of this policy the application process will be referred to as CAF submission.
+- the School Standards Framework Act 1998 and any regulations thereunder.

-2.2.
-The deadline for applications during the normal admissions round is:
+Further information on the regulations related to academy admissions can be found at gov.uk/guidance/academy-admissions.

-- 31 October for Year 7 and Year 12 - 15 January for Reception and Year 3
+- 1.3 All children whose statement of special educational needs or education health and care plan names the academy must be admitted (following paragraph 1.6 of the School Admissions Code, December 2014).
+Information on each academy's SEN local offer can be found on the academy's website. - 1.4 Where fewer applications are received than the number of places available for a relevant age group (i.e. the normal age that pupils are admitted to the academy) then all applicants will be offered a place. - 1.5 Where there are more applications than places for a relevant age group then the oversubscription criteria detailed in paragraph 5.1 below will be used to determine which children are offered a place. - 1.6 The Local Academy Committee for each academy has responsibility, on behalf of the Directors of the Trust, for monitoring the application of this policy to ensure fairness and consistency across the Trust. - 1.7 For the purpose of this policy, 'working days' are considered to be days when the relevantacademy is open to pupils.

-2.3.
-Applications received after the deadline will be treated as late applications and will therefore be considered in accordance with the relevant home Local Authority's co-ordinated scheme (see your home Local Authority's website for details).
+2 How to apply for a place in one of our academies

-2.4.
-Any application submitted later than the commencement of the academic year must be submitted as an in-year admission (please see section 3).
+- 2.1 If you are applying for a place during the normal admissions round, you should use the Common Application Form (CAF) provided by the local authority for the area in which you live (known as your 'home' local authority). - 2.2 The 'normal admissions round' is an application to start at the academy in the appropriate age group and when other

-2.5.
-For admission into all other year groups (other than shown in 2.2) or after the deadline please see section 3 below.
+- children are normally admitted..
+Please see section 3 below for details regarding in-year admissions and section 11 for our policy in regard to other specific circumstances. - 2.3 Not all local authorities refer to the application form as a CAF and many now provide the option to apply online.
+You should check the application process for your home local authority by visiting their website and ensure you submit your application either in writing or online (i.e. not both).
+For the purposes of this policy, this type of application process will be referred to as 'CAF submission'. - 2.4 The deadline for applications during the normal admissions round (i.e. to take up a place in September 2022) is: - 31 October 2021 for admissions into Year 7 and Year 12 - 15 January 2022 for admissions into Reception and Year 3. - 2.5 Applications received after the deadline will be treated as late applications and will be considered in accordance with the relevant home local authority's 'co-ordinated scheme' (details of this are also available from your home local authority's website). - 2.6 Applications submitted later than the start of the academic year (i.e. after 1 September 2022) must be submitted as an 'in-year admission' (please see section 3 below). - 2.7 For admission into all other year groups (i.e. other than those mentioned in paragraph 2.4 above) or after the deadline please see section 3 below.